flybywiresim/docs/docs/dev-corner/dev-guide/index.md

 ---
 title: FlyByWire Development Guide - Overview
-description: The Development Guide is dedicated to provide information about how to efficiently contribute to the A32NX project.
+description: The Development Corner is dedicated to providing information about the various FlyByWire projects and how to contribute.
 ---

 <link rel="stylesheet" href="../../../stylesheets/toc-tables.css">